 I want to do Baby Led Weaning.
 Is this course right for me?

 If you're heart-set on starting your baby exclusively on solid chunks of food right from the start, you'll likely find much of the content in this course contradictory to that method.
-What you may be surprised to learn, however, is that using the Fast Track To Solids approach described in this course, many babies are finger-feeding noodles, bread, meat and solid fruits and vegetables by 9-10 months of age, enjoying many of the same foods as the rest of their families.
+What you may be surprised to learn, however, is that using the Fast Track To Solids approach described in this course, many babies finger-feed noodles, bread, meat and solid fruits and vegetables by 9-10 months of age, enjoying many of the same foods as the rest of their families.
 The main differences are (1) how they got to that point, (2) the size of the solid foods offered and (3) the exclusion of the most difficult food textures until baby is developmentally ready.

 The approach outlined in this course is perfect for parents who want to encourage independence and self-feeding, who want their babies eating table foods with the rest of the family as quickly as possible and who want safety to be a top priority when introducing foods.